Engaged employees are those who are involved in, enthusiastic about and committed to their work and workplace.

 “Strive”: Do they show readiness to put in expend discretionary effort without expectation of monetary rewards?

 “There has to be a deep-seated desire in your heart and mind to participate, to be involved, and to make a difference.
 If the desire isn’t there, no person or book can plant it within you.”–Tim Clark, President of Emirates

-While hard skills such as experience and skillsets are important, an organization’s ability to retain and get the best from an employee depends on how aligned the employee feels to the organization.
+While hard skills such as experience and skill sets are important, an organization’s ability to retain and get the best from an employee depends on how aligned the employee feels with the organization.

 For instance, an organization that relies heavily on individual initiative and independent tasks may not be a cultural fit for someone who works more effectively in collaborative teams.